openequella/openequella.github.io/guides/ManageResoursesUserGuide.md

 Click Execute to complete the action.

 ### Set pricing tiers
-This bulk action is used with EQUELLA systems that are set up as a Store.
+This bulk action is used with openEQUELLA systems that are set up as a Store.

 ### Execute Script
 The Execute script action allows users to run scripts across the selected resources.
 When selecting this option, a Next button displays.
 Once clicked, the Execute script dialog displays.